Code-Institute-Submissions/project1-aeronautiqa/README.md

 ### Media
 * Home page photo was downloaded from [Pexels](https://www.pexels.com/), a stock image library.
-* All other photos were downloaded from [Shutterstock] (https://www.shutterstock.com/), a stock image library.
+* All other photos were downloaded from [Shutterstock](https://www.shutterstock.com/), a stock image library.
 Images were resized to fit the website design and to reduce website loading time.

 ### Acknowledgements
-The navbar scroll effect JS code was copied from [Stack Overflow] (https://stackoverflow.com/questions/55360887/navbar-not-functioning-like-its-supposed-to).
+The navbar scroll effect JS code was copied from [Stack Overflow](https://stackoverflow.com/questions/55360887/navbar-not-functioning-like-its-supposed-to).

 Bootstrap, Stack Overflow, W3C webpages were used as reference throught the entire development process.